 Coconut oil and palm kernel oil can be used in salad dressings and sauces as well as in cooking, so that’s another way you can consume medium-chain triglycerides.
 A dietitian can suggest effective methods for adding MCT-rich foods to your diet.

 However, the best way to consume the maximum amount of usable MCTs is via MCT oil.

 MCT oil is available as a dietary supplement, which can be taken orally or added to foods and beverages.
-The most popular way to use this oil, familiar to most of those who’ve tried the keto diet, is in bulletproof coffee.
+The most popular way to use this oil is in the bulletproof coffee popular with many keto dieters.